 Ralph Waldo Emerson once said: “Money often costs too much” — and as marketers, you probably agree.
-Though we all want to create jaw-dropping ads destined to go viral, the truth is few of us have budgets large enough to make our Super Bowl ad dreams come true.
+Though we all want to create jaw-dropping ads destined to go viral, the truth is few of us have budgets large enough to make our Times Square ad dreams come true.

 Facebook ads are a pillar of most ecommerce brands’ marketing strategies, so it’s no surprise that this platform is also one of the most competitive.

 Similar to other platforms, Facebook determines ad costs via an auction.
 The algorithm relies on factors such as ad quality and estimated engagement to select which advertiser has the winning bid.